 7) What is your favorite tradition at this college/university?
 (It’s very telling if they can’t think of one!)

 8 ) What do you think students here find surprising or unexpected when they start their first year here?

 9) How easy or hard is getting the classes you want each semester?

 10) What resources do you have for students struggling with a class?
 Is there a tutoring center?
 Is it included in tuition, or are there extra fees to use it?

 11) Do you guarantee housing for first-year students?
 If not, do you help first-year students find housing off-campus?

 12) What would you say is the biggest challenge on your campus?

 13) How often do alumni come back and get involved in helping current students find internships and jobs?

-I find that these questions show that students are thinking deeply and critically about the college experience and beyond.
-It goes beyond 14) “How is the food?” — though I would say that is an important question too!
+These questions show that students think deeply and critically about the college experience and beyond.
+It goes beyond 14) “How is the food?” — though that is an important question too!